uno-jerome/Product-Validator/README.md

 ## Installation

-Create and activate a virtual environment, then install the dependencies:
+From the project folder, create a virtual environment and install the dependencies:

 ```powershell
 python -m venv .venv